 All information which affects the family's continued eligibility for the program, and the family's TTP will be verified in accordance with the verification procedures and guidelines described in this ACOP.
-Verifications used for recertification must be less than 120 days old.
-All verifications
+Verifications used for recertification must be 60 days from the request.
+All verifications will be placed in the file, which has been established for the family.